Connect with us

 Facing deportation to Egypt, his ongoing legal battle has attracted worldwide commentary and further protests at King’s.
 He participated in previous protests against the LDC last year.

-King’s College London and the LDC have been approached for comment.
+The LDC has been approached for comment.

 About the authors